 Using CyberArk credentials for discovery

-After configuring and testing the CyberArk integration, you can begin to use those credentials that are stored in the CyberArk Vault from the BMC Discovery Outpost.
-You can start adding credentials that use CyberArk in the same way as you create other credentials.
+After configuring and testing the CyberArk integration, you can begin to use those credentials that are stored in the CyberArk Vault from BMC Discovery.
+You can start adding BMC Discovery device login credentials that use CyberArk in the same way as you create other credentials.
 However, you need to specify a CyberArk query that locates the appropriate credential, instead of a user name, password, or SSH key.
 Your query must locate only one credential at the most.
 If it locates more than one credential, no credential is used.

 Before you begin